SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 - "Never modify your raw data.
 Always make a copy before making any changes."
 - "Keep track of all of the steps you take to clean your data in a plain text file."
 - "Organise your data according to tidy data principles."
+- "Record metadata in a separate plain text file (such as README.txt) in your project root folder or folder with data."
 ---

 A common mistake is use a spreadsheet like a lab notebook.
 In other words,